Cirba for workload control and

 - If there isn't enough capacity available, determines what action is required to fulfill the request, such as adding a new host, increasing memory or CPU.

 Most organizations today combat risk in virtualized infrastructure by significantly over-provisioning hardware and over-sizing VMs – both VMs hosted in internal and public clouds.
-Allocating excessive resources is a cost that most organizations feel they have no choice but to incur because of the complexity of these new school environments.
+Allocating excessive resources is a cost that most feel they have no choice but to incur because of the complexity of these new school environments.
 But this inefficiency can be avoided by optimizing workload placements and right-sizing VM allocations to combat both risk and waste.
 Cirba does this for internal and hybrid environments.

 Only Cirba can place workloads considering their patterns, personalities, profiles, and applicable policies in order to safely maximize density.
 With Cirba, wasted capacity is significantly reduced and organizations save an average of 33% on hardware.